CD4 count: What does it mean?

 - CD4 counts tend to be lower in the morning and higher in the evening.

-- Acute illnesses such as pneumonia, influenza or herpes simplex virus infection can cause CD4 counts to go down for a while.
+- Acute illnesses such as pneumonia, flu, and herpes simplex virus infection can cause CD4 counts to go down for a while.

 - If you have a vaccination or when your body starts to fight an infection, your CD4 counts can go up.